 Every insurance policy is different and the factors that play a role in a claim vary too.
 Having said that, when severe weather hits, your damaged property is typically covered under your own homeowners policy.
 Likewise, if a tree hits your car, that damage is typically covered by the comprehensive coverage of your car insurance policy, if you opted to have it.

-Sometimes liability can be an issue if the owner of the tree has not properly maintained it and it is diseased or dead.
+Sometimes liability can be an issue if the tree owner has not properly maintained it and it is diseased or dead.
 That's why it's a really good idea to maintain the trees on your property and treat or remove ones that are diseased or dead.
 Can you spot the tree on this property that needs to be removed?

 Whatever your situation, the best thing is for both you and your neighbor to report the damage to your insurance companies and allow adjusters to review the details.
 There are immediate steps you should take.
 These are also appropriate if your own tree falls on your house or property.

-Steps to take after a tree causes damage:
+What to do after a tree causes damage:

 - If there are any injuries or utility emergencies, call 911!